Poverty Talk: Basic Terms You Need to Know Now

 There are two federal measure of poverty in the United States: the official poverty measure and the supplemental poverty measure.

-In 2016, 14% of Americans — 44 million people — lived in poverty according to the official definition of poverty.
-This measure estimates a 19% child poverty rate, translating to 14.1 million kids living in poverty in 2016.
+In 2018, 13% of Americans — 42 million people — lived in poverty according to the official definition of poverty.
+This measure estimates an 18% child poverty rate, translating to 13 million kids living in poverty in 2018.

 The U.S. Department of Health and Human services uses the official poverty measure to determine eligibility for government programs.

 Income thresholds for this measure are calculated by tripling the inflation-adjusted cost of the minimum food budget in 1963 and amending for family size and composition.
 A family or an individual is considered poor if their household earnings fall below their prescribed annual income threshold.

 - $29,967 for a family of five with three children.

 - $25,465 for a family of four with two children.

 - $20,231 for a family of three with two children.

 Developed in 2010, the supplemental poverty measure offers a more statistically complex estimate of poverty and speaks to how government safety net programs are impacting poverty rates.

 Unlike the official poverty measure, which defines a family’s income as their pre-tax cash earnings, the supplemental poverty measure considers a broader set of resources.
 It counts in-kind benefits, such as food and housing assistance, as well as safety net benefits, such as the Earn Income Tax Credit.
 It also subtracts necessary expenditures, such as child care, and medical expenses.